-In short, the model contends that the market must provide incentives to ECE programs to achieve high-quality, programs must be accountable to parents and the public (who fund programs) for achieving positive child outcomes, and parent empowerment is predicted to drive up demand for high-quality ECE programs as well as promote sustainability.
-Additionally, several of the respondents stated that the model should be more cost effective at a systems level; that is, the market will support those programs that achieve positive results, but those programs that cannot do so, will not be sustained (or at the very least, will not participate in a market-driven approach, i.e., not solicit scholarship funds because they do not meet high-quality standards).
+In short, the model contends that the market must provide incentives for early childhood education programs to achieve high quality, programs must be accountable to parents and the public (who fund programs) for achieving positive child outcomes, and parent empowerment is predicted to drive demand for high-quality early education programs as well as promote sustainability.
+An additional principle is that the model should be cost-effective at a systems level; that is, the market will support those programs that achieve positive results, but those programs that do not will not be sustained or at the very least will not participate in a market-driven approach (i.e., not solicit scholarship funds because they do not meet high-quality standards).

-Figure 1 shows the logic model of the scholarship program from its developers.
-The model has three major interventions that map on to the three principles described above, shown as Program Inputs.
+Figure 1 shows the logic model of the scholarship program designed by its developers.
+The model has three major interventions, shown as Program Inputs that map on to the three principles described above.

-• Parent mentoring through home visiting to provide parents with information about the characteristics and benefits of high-quality ECE programs

-- Mentoring leads to parent empowerment-Low-income parents are given information that can help them make good choices about how best to support their children's early learning and school readiness. - Scholarships for low-income families to use to pay for high-quality ECE programs for their preschool children - Scholarships lead to access to markets-Low-income families are given the financial resources to enable them to access high-quality ECE programs for their children. - If incentives to programs are increased, the market will respond (i.e., with increases in program supply and quality). - Implementation of an ECE program quality rating system, Parent Aware,2 to rate and monitor ECE program quality - A rating system leads to increased accountability-ECE programs are accountable for producing positive results (e.g., preparing children to be successful in school).
+- Parent Mentoring through home visiting to provide parents with information about the characteristics and benefits of high-quality ECE programs - Mentoring leads to parent empowerment-Low-income parents are given information that can help them make good choices about how best to support their children's early learning and school readiness. - Scholarships for low-income families to use to pay for high-quality ECE programs for their preschool children - Scholarships lead to access to markets-Low-income families are given the financial resources to enable them to access high-quality ECE programs for their children. - If incentives to programs are increased, the market will respond (i.e., with increases in program supply and quality). - Implementation of an ECE program quality rating system, Parent Aware, to rate and monitor ECE program quality - A rating system leads to increased accountability-ECE programs are accountable for producing positive results (e.g., getting children ready to be successful in school).